sharu725/hagura/about.md

 title: About Hagura
 layout: post
 permalink: /about/
+published: true
 ---

-For more themes, visit [https://blog.webjeda.com](https://blog.webjeda.com)
+For more themes please visit [https://blog.webjeda.com](https://blog.webjeda.com)

 Does the theme deserve a star?